-- History Repeats: In the 40s, British soldiers are shown blowing up the houses of known Zionist guerilla sympathisers with dynamite.
-In the new teens, Israeli soldiers have adapted the same technique for dealing with the houses of Palestinian militants.
+- History Repeats: In the 1940s, British soldiers are shown blowing up the houses of Zionist guerilla sympathisers with dynamite.
+In the new Teens, Israeli soldiers have adopted the same technique for dealing with the houses of Palestinian militants.

 - I Resemble That Remark!: Implied.
 When British soldiers forcefully evacuate several kibbutzes in the wake of a large anti-guerrilla operation, one of the evacuees begs Len to let them go.
 When he refuses, she spitefully calls him "Nazi!" - just before a soldier loads her onto a crowded truck and smears a number on her forehead with paint.

-- Nothing Personal: Erin meets an old Irgun veteran and asks him why he attacked her grandfather's comrades.
+- Nothing Personal: Erin meets Eliza's and Paul's grandfather, an Irgun veteran, and asks him why he attacked her grandfather's comrades.
 He tells her, rather bluntly, it was because the soldiers stood in the way of the Irgun's ends - no more and no less.
-After everything that the Jewish refugees had to suffer through during the Holocaust, they would not take a "No" for an answer from the British.
+After everything that the Jewish refugees had to suffer through during the Holocaust, they would not take "No" for an answer from the British.